browserengineering/book/book/browsersandweb.md

 large, and there are many products available that can easily publish your web content on your behalf on various social networking platforms.

-[^self-hosted]: In the early days, people actually did this!
+[^self-hosted]: People actually did this!
 And when their web site became popular, it often ran out of bandwidth or computing power and became inaccessible.

 This same *virtualization* concept also applies to the implementation of web pages themselves.
 While it’s still possible to write HTML by hand, few of the